Skip over main navigation

 IKUWA3 - 2008

-IKUWA3 was held in London in 2008.
 The Congress saw the Nautical Archaeology Society in conjunction with project partners, the Institute of Field Archaeologists, and the Institute of Archaeology, University College London, playing host to the largest conference on underwater archaeology ever held in Britain.

 The congress was preceded by a three day professional development field school organised by the NAS, and followed by optional excursions.